eagle-io/docs/source/topics/user_preferences/index.rst

 --------
 The User profile has a *Security* section for immediate password changes and management of two-factor authentication.
 If you have forgotten your password you can use the *Forgot Password* link on the public site to send a reset link to your user profile email address.

+.. note:: Users with :ref:`Single Sign-On <management-security-sso>` configured for their domain will not have access to the security tab.

 Two-Factor Authentication